rpashev/vue-journal-app/README.md

 ## General Information
 Journaling is an interest of mine so I was very keen on creating an app that I am passionate about while improving my web development skills.
 CRUD operations are essential for most web applications and I had a great opportunity to practice implementing these features in this single page application.
 It was an amazing learning experience to work on connecting the Vue front end with the Express/Mongo [Backend](https://github.com/rpashev/rest-movie-apps) and making every feature work with error handling.
 This is the most complex [REST API](https://github.com/rpashev/journal-app-REST) that I have built so far and I found myself dealing with plenty of challenges.
+The most challenging project I've built to date.

 ## Challenges
 - coming up with a solution for the relationship between user-journal-entry was challenging in terms of data models/schemas
 - error handling on the backend and consuming it on the frontend was often frustrating but nevertheless rewarding
-- first time I've used VueX + combining it with persisting state with local storage was challenging
+- first time I've used VueX + combining it with persistent state with local storage was challenging
+- first time I've used the released with Vue 3 Composition API so it took time to get used to but I liked the new approach
+- implementing the entry filters with the help of "dayjs" was a challenge as comparing dates turned out to be not a trivial task
+- first time I've implemented front end pagination
+- implementing an external text editor with a custom configuration took a deep dive into documentation and stackoverflow
 - coming up with design ideas for the logged in part was hard and ultimately not very successful
-- not thinking about responsive design at first proved to be a grave mistake as the CSS ended up messy and unoptimized
+- initially not thinking about responsive design proved to be a grave mistake as the CSS ended up messy and the media queries overblown and inconsistent
-- coming up with a design was a struggle and I am still not happy about the way the application looks

 ## Technologies Used

 ### Front End
-- React 17.0.2
+- Vue 3
-- React Router 6.0.2
+- Vue Router
-- Context API
-- SASS/SCSS
+- VueX
-- CSS/SCSS Modules
+- Vue3-editor
 - Axios
-- React Transition Group

  ### Back End
  - Node